 Schema stitching merges multiple GraphQL schemas into a single unified schema.
 The frontend sees one endpoint, one type system, and one query language.
 It never needs to know which backend produced which field.

-The idea is simple: an Apollo Server gateway running inside the Nuxt application fetches the schemas of all data sources at startup, merges them, and serves the result at a single /api/graphql endpoint.
+The idea is simple: an Apollo Server gateway running inside the Nuxt application fetches the schemas of all data sources at startup, merges them using @graphql-tools/stitch, and serves the result at a single /api/graphql endpoint.

 %%{init: {'theme': 'dark', 'themeVariables': { 'primaryColor': '#1a1a2e', 'primaryTextColor': '#e0e0e0', 'primaryBorderColor': '#e07020', 'lineColor': '#e07020', 'secondaryColor': '#16213e', 'tertiaryColor': '#0f3460', 'edgeLabelBackground': '#1a1a2e', 'clusterBkg': '#16213e', 'clusterBorder': '#e07020' }}}%%